4rn4u/Notes/README.md

 ## Introduction

-This repository contains my penetration testing notes, covering each phase.
+This repository contains all the notes I take during my certifications studying.
+I tried to cover each phase of a Penetration Test to be able to acces them easily.
 Whether you're a beginner or an experienced professional, you'll find valuable information to enhance your cybersecurity skills.

 ## Information Gathering